 11,000 counterfeit bottles found of exclusive brand

-In Italy it was recently reported that 11,000 counterfeit bottles were located by Italian authorities.
+In Italy, it was recently reported that 11,000 counterfeit bottles were located by Italian authorities.
 And that three suspects have been arrested so far in the scheme.
-The brand was exclusive Tuscan wine Antinori.
-Toscana Tignanello in Italy, Germany and Belgium.
+The brand was exclusive Tuscan wine, Antinori.
+Toscana Tignanello in Italy, Germany, and Belgium.
 First reported by Italian media, the arrests were confirmed to Wine Spectator by Alessia Antinori, vice president of Marchesi Antinori (Winespectator).

-MyStory started out by putting some exclusive wine on the blockchain from three Italian wine makers.
+MyStory started out by putting some exclusive wine on the blockchain from three Italian winemakers.
 Now

 “Bridging the trust gaps is particularly important in the food & beverage sector, where consumers have a strong and justified need for verified product information.
 We believe an ecosystem approach is the best way to increase levels of transparency and trust, with innovative solutions that bring together various technology elements combined with verification activities”.Luca Crisciotti, CEO, DNV GL-Business Assurance

-Global cost of counterfeit is bound to reach 1.82 Trillion USD by the year 2020
+The global cost of counterfeit is bound to reach 1.82 Trillion USD by the year 2020

 The problem with counterfeit items has spread across all industries and across the world.
-It’s no wonder that the producers of genuine products are seeking alternatives to help their customers buying the authentic products.
+It’s no wonder that the producers of genuine products are seeking alternatives to help their customers buying authentic products.

 And China is one of by large the biggest counterfeit market in the world, where